SFarida/awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing me with the necessary resources.
+thanks to Microverse for providing the necessary resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>